Reels Hooks for Legal Services That Stop the Scroll

 "Your gym membership probably has this clause — and it's costing you $300/year"

-Best For
+Best for

-Contract awareness content, extremely high save and share rates
+Contract awareness content, extremely save-and-share utility

 Example